- There is no magic average settlement number. Your case depends on your injuries, the other driver’s fault, and what you can prove.

 Colorado’s Caps on Pain and Suffering

-But here’s what the cap doesn’t touch:
+But here is what the cap does not touch:

 - Medical bills